knative/docs/code-samples/eventing/bookstore-sample-app/db/README.md

 2. Set up the configmap to link the sample.sql file `kubectl create configmap sql-configmap --from-file=sample.sql`

+3. Stand up the Persistent Volume Claim for Postgres server `kubectl apply -f PVC.yaml`

-3. Create the deployment pod for the Postgres server `kubectl apply -f deployment.yaml`
+4. Create the deployment pod for the Postgres server `kubectl apply -f deployment.yaml`

-4. Expose the port for the Postgres server
+5. Expose the port for the Postgres server
 `kubectl apply -f service.yaml`

-5. Run the job for executing the queries from sample.sql `kubectl apply -f job.yaml`
+6. Run the job for executing the queries from sample.sql `kubectl apply -f job.yaml`

-6. To interact with the Postgres server
+7. To interact with the database
-i. `kubectl exec -it (deployment pod name) -- /bin/bash` ii. `psql -h postgresql -U myuser -d mydatabase` iii.
-Use `mypassword` when prompted
+i.
+Get the deployment pod name: `kubectl get pods -l app=postgresql` ii. `kubectl exec -it (deployment pod name) -- /bin/bash` iii. `psql -h postgresql -U myuser -d mydatabase` iv.
+Use `mypassword` when prompted for the password